OpenEnergyPlatform/open-MaStR/docs/advanced.rst

 Database settings
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Currently, the data can only be saved into a sqlite database, and there is no need for configuration.
+Currently, the data can be saved into a SQLite or PostgreSQL database, and there is no need for configuration.

-An option to set up a postgreSQL database will be added.
+An existing database can also be chosen given that a corresponding engine exists (see :ref:`mastr module`).

 Mirror MaStR database
 ^^^^^^^^^^^^^^^^^^^^^^^^